AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/index.md

 The `magento-cloud-docker` package contains build information to create a Docker environment with the required specifications for Adobe Commerce.

 The build configuration creates a Docker instance with CLI and service containers required to preview and test an Adobe Commerce project in a local Docker environment.
 Cloud Docker for Commerce generates the `docker-compose.yml` file to the required specifications.
-Then, you use docker-compose to create the container instances and to build and deploy the Adobe Commerce site.
+Then, use `docker compose` to create the container instances and build and deploy the Adobe Commerce site.

 ## CLI Containers